 Carroll, Joseph.
 “Aestheticism, Homoeroticism, and Christian Guilt in The Picture of Dorian Gray.”
 Philosophy and Literature, vol. 29, no. 2, 2005, pp. 286–304., doi:10.1353/phl.2005.0018.

 Duggan, Patrick.
 “The Conflict Between Aestheticism and Morality in Oscar Wilde’s The Picture of Dorian Gray.”
 Art and Sciences Writing Program, www.bu.edu/writingprogram/journal/past-issues/issue-1/duggan/.

 Manganiello, Dominic.
 “Ethics and Aesthetics in “The Picture of Dorian Gray.”
 The Canadian Journal of Irish Studies, vol. 9, no. 2, Dec.
 1983, pp. 25–33.

 Wilde, Oscar.
 “The Picture of Dorian Gray.”
 Https://Www.gutenberg.org/Files/174/174-h/174-H.htm.

-If you like this sample, check out also other literature samples like this Paradise Lost Essay Sample.
+If yu need to write an essay about The Picture of Dorian Gray, then check out The Picture of Dorian Gray Essay Topics for Real Literature Fans.
 If you can’t write essays on your own, leave it to WriteMyEssayOnline.
 Notice that our writers can deal with any type of paper.